loosolab/SC-Framework/README.md

 > search_umap_parameters(adata, (...))
 ```

+# Usage
+Open the notebook 1 (1_assembling_anndata.ipynb) and follow the instructions in the first two cells.

+Example files to run the notebooks are available here $/mnt/agnerds/loosolab_SC_RNA_framework/examples

 # Notebooks
-The directory "nooteboks" has the Jupyter notebooks under development.
+The directory "nooteboks" has the Jupyter notebooks here developed.

-Example files to run the notebooks are available here $/mnt/agnerds/loosolab_SC_RNA_framework/raw_data

-# Modules instruction
-The modules present in the notebook folder must be in the folder where your notebooks are located in your VM.

-Notebook 1_assembling_anndata:
+**Notebook 1 (1_assembling_anndata.ipynb):**

-Modules to assembly the 10X anndata object able to run velocity analysis, to convert from Seurat to anndata object or to assembly the 10X anndata object from public dataset.
+	Assembly the 10X anndata to run velocity analysis, convert from Seurat to anndata object, assembly the 10X anndata object from public dataset.

+**Notebook 2 (2_QC_filtering.ipynb):**
+	QC and filtering steps.